saptak/eg-mcp-server/USER_GUIDE.md

 # EGMCP Server User Guide

-Complete guide to using the EGMCP Server with Claude Desktop for Envoy Gateway management.
+Complete guide to using the EGMCP Server with Claude Desktop for comprehensive Envoy Gateway management including monitoring, route creation, and traffic configuration.

 ## Table of Contents